It's not OK to laugh at someone who stammers

 When Rhian Binns was laughed at by a barista in Costa when ordering a tea, she decided enough was enough.
-She tweeted them to highlight the issue, never imagining it would go viral and lead to an invitation to appear on BBC Breakfast.
-This International Stammering Awareness Day, she urges us all to talk about it.
+Read her story.

 I've stammered all my life and have been in and out of speech therapy.
 I’ve tried all the different techniques and even made up little tricks myself: tapping my leg (which turned into hitting my leg), clicking my fingers under the table, having a mint in my mouth and switching words.
 You name it, I’ve tried it.

 Now 27, my stammer isn’t as severe as it was.
 I think I’ve learnt to accept it more; accept that I talk differently to others and that I’m not going to ‘grow out of it’ as I was always told.
 Accepting my stammer has made things easier.
 I’m no longer trying to hide it or trying to talk fluently.
 I don’t let it define me and I speak openly about my stammer, which really does help.
 Unfortunately, not everyone is so accepting.

 I know I speak for many when I say that not a week goes by when I’m not laughed at for my stammer.
 I’ve gotten used to people looking at me strangely when I first meet them, or when I order food at a restaurant.
 I shouldn’t have to have thick skin and brush off comments or sniggering, and I recently finally took a stand and said it’s not OK to laugh at someone who stammers.